denevell/Natch/README.md

 * ~~Tech task: Resource unit tests for deleting a thread~~
 * ~~Tech task: Functional tests for deleting a thread~~
 * ~~Tech task: Functional tests for listing threads when edited~~
-* Tech task: Method to list all the posts in a thread
+* ~~Tech task: What about a thread text is updated but the latest post has not?~~
 * Tech task: Unit tests for add post
 * Tech task: Resource tests for add post
 * Tech task: Functional tests for add post
+* Tech task: Method to list all the posts in a thread
 * Tech task: Unit tests for edit post
 * Tech task: Resource tests for edit post
 * Tech task: Functional tests for edit post